the1mason/HumiditySwitch/README.md

 Be warned that the name of the query param (e.g. "state") doesn't matter, but it's position does!
 `/test?one=1&two=2` is the same as `/test?two=1&two=2`, but not the same as `/test?two=2&one=1`

-Q: How does one knows whether it's on or off?
-A: One doesn't.

-Q: How does one gets current override state?
-A: One doesn't.

-(I'll do in eventually)

 ## Hardware